-Comfort Glow®
+Comfort Glow

-VENT-FREE FREESTANDING PEDESTAL STOVE SYSTEM OWNER'S OPERATION AND INSTALLATION MANUAL
+VENT-FREE PROPANE/LP GAS FREESTANDING PEDESTAL STOVE SYSTEM

+OWNER'S OPERATION AND INSTALLATION MANUAL
-THERMOSTATICALLY - CONTROLLED MODELS S26PTA AND S26NTA 20,000 TO 26,000 BTU/HR

-WARNING: If the information in this manual is not followed exactly, a fire or explosion may result causing property damage, personal injury, or loss of life.

-- Do not store or use gasoline or other flammable vapors and liquids in the vicinity of this or any other appliance. - WHAT TO DO IF YOU SMELL GAS - Do not try to light any appliance. - Do not touch any electrical switch; do not use any phone in your building. - Immediately call your gas supplier from a neighbor's phone.
-Follow the gas supplier's instructions. - If you cannot reach your gas supplier, call the fire department. - Installation and service must be performed by a qualified installer, service agency, or the gas supplier.
+DESIGN S26PT 20,000 to 26,000 Btu/Hr Thermostatically-Controlled WARNING: Improper installation, WARNING: If the information in this manual is not adjustment, alteration, service, followed exactly, a fire or explosion may result causor maintenance can cause injury ing property damage, personal injury, or loss of life. or property damage.
+Refer to this Do not store or use gasoline or other flammable manual for correct installation vapors and liquids in the vicinity of this or any and operational procedures.
+For assistance or additional inforother appliance. mation consult a qualified in-WHAT TO DO IF YOU SMELL GAS staller, service agency, or the Do not try to light any appliance. gas supplier.
+Do not touch any electrical switch; do not • use any phone in your building.
+WARNING: This is an unvented Immediately call your gas supplier from a gas-fired heater.
+It uses air (oxyneighbor's phone.
+Follow the gas supplier's gen) from the room in which it is instructions. installed.
+Provisions for ad-If you cannot reach your gas supplier, call equate combustion and ventilathe fire department. tion air must be provided.
+Refer Installation and service must be performed by to Air for Combustion and Vena qualified installer, service agency, or the gas tilation section on page 4 of this supplier. manual.
+This appliance may be installed in an aftermarket, permanently located, manufactured (mobile) home, where not prohibited by local codes.